SAP-samples/cloud-btp-cli-api-codejam/exercises/04-retrieving-parsing-json-output/README.md

 ' regions.json
 ```

-Based on the datacenter data above, this is the output produced:
+Based on the data center data above, this is the output produced:

 ```
 Singapore